 |

-Spirituality, meditation, and "The Art of Mindful Living"
+Spirituality, meditation, and "The JOY of Mindful Living"

-are the basis of our classes, workshops, retreats, special events
+are the basis of all our Sangha gatherings.
+Interfaith Buddhist

-universally applicable and beneficial for people of all faiths.
+beneficial for people of all faiths.
+The word "Buddha"

 We are intentionally very beginner-friendly, and we warmly welcome